stephen-pinto/PointyBoot/README.md

 - Functions [coming soon]

 ### Features
-- Supports session based DI service with transient singletons (lasting only for a session) like supported in ASP.NET Core DI with 'AddTransient()' function.
+- Supports session based DI service with transient singletons (lasting only for a session) like supported in ASP.NET Core DI with '_AddTransient()_' function.
 This is facilitated by PBContext.
 - Each session (context) can have its own factory and class type to interface mapping.
 - Factory function and factory classes with automatic detection of serving types.
 - Support for Singleton.